Medical expert of the article

 - diabetes mellitus (including gestational), metabolic syndrome in the mother, obesity in relatives;

-- large body weight of the child at birth;
+- high birth weight of the child;

 - birth weight less than 2500 g;

-Indications for consultations of other specialists
+Indications for consultations with other specialists

 Physical examination